ansible-content-lab/cloud-deploy/README.md

 <!--- #TODO replace this with the Cloud Infrastructure--->
 ![Placeholder](images/snow_cloud_catalog.png)

-What the end user will not see, is the set of Ansible Tower playbooks, running as a workflow, such as the one we see here:
+What the end user will not see, is the set of Ansible Tower playbooks, running as a Workflow Template, such as the one we see here:

 ![Cloud Provisioning Workflow](images/cloud_workflow.gif)

+Let's walk through the Ansible playbooks in this repository to see how this is accomplished.

 <!---
 The goal of this repository is to demonstrate self-service provisioning of cloud infrastructure and applications using [Ansible Automation Platform](https://www.ansible.com/products/automation-platform) on the backend, and [ServiceNow](https://www.servicenow.com/now-platform.html) to start the process.